kathyonu/apotomoing_sequencers/README.md

 5. sequence_singular : acdeghilnoprtw

 The application will prove useful to anyone who loves and works with words and has need to find or verify the sequences that creates any name word or phrase.
-Those search methods will be added after we have the application fully working.

 ### Other sequencers we can add include :